-This type of pill has two of three section of different amount of hormones.
+This type of pill has two of three sections of different amounts of hormones.
 It is also a one-month cycle and you should take one pill, every day, at the same time of the day for 21 days.
 This kind of pill is important and crucial to take in a correct order because each section has a different amount of hormones.
-Then you do not take pills for 7 days and have your period.
+Then you do not taken pills for 7 days and have your period.
 Logynon is an example of this kind of pill.

 Every day (ED) pill